Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Betsy Linnane about 1 month ago
+Betsy Linnane 5 months ago

 I support option 1.
 Voters have voted four times in support of this project, and City Council has already voted several times on the route.
 We need better public transportation in Phoenix to support the rapid growth and keep more cars off the roads.
 The city should respect the decision of the voters and keep its promises.